KHP-Informatics/PRSice/README.md

 *********************

 ### PRSice: Dockerised for your polygenic pleasure!
-Here we provide a Docker image of PRSice v1.1, for you to run on your Windows or Mac or Linux box....
+Here we provide a Docker image of PRSice v1.1, for you to run on your Windows or Mac or Linux box.
 _Why?_ ...
 So you can run it on any system!!!

 **Dockered by:** Stephen Newhouse <stepen.j.newhouse@gmail.com>